Looking for a 6in+ sized cat, if you have one let us know Erich

 Feeding Frequency: Several feedings per day

 Colored Skirt Tetras are not exceptionally difficult to care for provided their water is kept clean.
-At least 25 - 50% of the tank water should be replaced weekly, especially if the tank is densely stocked.
+Aquariums are closed systems and regardless of size, all need some maintenance.
+With home aquariums, the nitrates and phosphates build up over time, and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis.
+At least 25 to 50% of the tank water should be replaced weekly, especially if the tank is densely stocked.

 Water Changes: Bi-weekly

-The Colored Skirt Tetra needs and aquarium that is at least 15 gallons or larger.
-Because they are very active they need open areas to swim freely, so it is also advisable to keep them in a tank at least 20 inches long.
-Additionally, the tank should be securely covered as these fish are skilled jumpers and will probably do so if given the opportunity
+The Colored Skirt Tetra needs an aquarium that is at least 15 gallons or larger.
+They are very active and need open areas to swim freely, so they should be kept in a tank at least 20 inches long.
+Additionally, the tank should be securely covered as these fish are skilled jumpers and will probably do so if given the opportunity.

-The Colored Skirt Tetra is very unfussy when it comes to tank decor.
-These fish prefer some plant cover and a darker gravel.
-Adding some floating plants will help add shade for this fish and give it quiet areas to hide.
-To get the best out of this fish, set up a biotype tank.
-For the substrate use a river sand with some drift wood and twisted roots.
-Add some dried leaves to the sand, which will stain the water a light brown and replace leaves every few weeks.
-Using dim lighting will help develop the tetras best coloring.
+The Colored Skirt Tetra is very unfussy when it comes to tank decor though they prefer some plant cover and a darker gravel.
+Adding some floating plants will add shade and give this fish quiet areas to hide.
+To get the best out of the Colored Skirt Tetra, set up a biotype tank.
+For the substrate, use a river sand with some drift wood and twisted roots.
+Add some dried leaves to the sand, which will stain the water a light brown, and replace the leaves every few weeks.
+Using dim to help develop the tetra's best coloring.